jumpinjackie/forge-e33-mod/design/WHITE.md

 Destroy all non-basic lands.
 Search your library for a card named The Monolith, put it onto the battlefield and shuffle.
 ---
-The city of Lumiere was uprooted and flung into the ocean.
+The city of Lumière was uprooted and flung into the ocean.
 Soon after, The Monolith appeared, bearing the number “100”.
 Nobody at the time knew what this number meant.
 ```

 [card implementation](../custom/cards/t/the_fracture.txt)